Judiciary Committee releases executive summary of supplemental FBI report on Kavanaugh

 "Well, that report -- if that's an investigation, it's a bull---- investigation," Sen. Bob Menendez, D-N.J., told a man as he walked through the Capitol complex on Thursday.
 "The reality is, that was not a full and thorough investigation."

+The investigation's one-week time limit, Flake and other Republicans said, was necessary to avoid bogging down Kavanaugh's nomination with a never-ending probe into various uncorroborated, lurid accusations, which all related to alleged events more than three decades ago.
+President Trump has said that the FBI had the authority to interview "whoever" it wanted, but he openly cast doubt this week on the legitimacy of many claims against Kavanaugh.

-Ford's attorneys also criticized the FBI for not reaching out to interview their client, who testified at length during Thursday's hearing.
+Ford's attorneys also sharply criticized the FBI for not reaching out to interview their client, who testified at length during Thursday's hearing.
 They told Judiciary Committee Chairman Chuck Grassley, R-Iowa, that they would only turn over Ford's therapist notes if the FBI interviewed their client.

 Ford has extensively cited her 2012 therapy notes as a kind of corroboration for her claims but has not provided them -- even in part -- to investigators.
 (The Washington Post said Ford had shared a "portion" of her notes with their reporters, but under oath on Thursday, Ford said she could not recall whether she had actually done so, or merely described the notes).

-Late Thursday, Grassley ripped into Ford's attorneys for their request.
+Late Thursday, Grassley ripped into Ford's attorneys for their request, and suggested they simply wanted to stall Kavanaugh's confirmation at any cost.

 "Your response on behalf of your client is a non-sequitur," Grassley wrote in a letter.
 "It’s not even clear to me what purpose turning over these materials to the FBI would accomplish.
 The FBI would simply turn over that evidence to the Senate.
 That is precisely the outcome I seek with this request."